History of AC Milan: 2010s

 On 27 November 2017, Vincenzo Montella was sacked by Milan.
 Subsequently, they appointed Gattuso as the head coach of the first team, who left the position as the coach of A.C.
 Milan Primavera.
 Gennaro Gattuso recorded his first win as A.C.
 Milan head coach with a 2–1 home win over Bologna in Serie A on 10 December 2017.

-While Milan didn't do impressively in the first half of the season, with Gattuso they went on a 10-match unbeaten run from Matchday 19 to Matchday 29 in the league, winning seven times and drawing three.
+Milan did not do impressively in the first half of the season, but with Gattuso they went on a 10-match unbeaten league run from Matchday 19 to Matchday 29, winning seven matches and drawing three.
 Thanks to Gattuso's management, Milan managed a 6th-place finish and were runners-up in the Coppa Italia, as well as reaching the Round of 16 in the Europa League (where they lost 5–1 on aggregate against Arsenal).

 Milan qualified for the 2018–19 UEFA Europa League group stage as the sixth-placed team of the 2017–18 Serie A, but were originally banned by UEFA from European competition due to violations of Financial Fair Play regulations for failure to break-even.
 In July 2018, Li's investment vehicle Rossoneri Champion Inv.
 Lux. was removed as the shareholder of Rossoneri Sport Inv.
 Lux., the direct parent company of the club.
 On 10 July 2018, Li failed to keep up with his loan repayment plan, neglecting to deposit a €32-million installment on time in order to refinance the €303-million loan debt owed to the American hedge fund.
 As a result, ownership of the club was officially transferred to Elliott Management Corporation.
 Milan appealed to the Court of Arbitration for Sport, and the ban was overturned on 20 July 2018.
 On 28 June 2019, Milan was excluded from the Europa League for violating Financial Fair Play regulations for the years 2014–2017 and 2015–2018.